isomerpages/enterprisesg-rice/_licences/Termination of Rice Licence.md

 ---
 **When does a Rice Licence need to be terminated?**

-If a business entity or company with an existing rice licence no longer needs the licence or is no longer active, they should terminate their rice licence.
+If a business entity or company with an existing rice licence **no longer needs the licence or the company is longer active**, they should terminate their rice licence.

 **What does termination of a Rice Licence entail?**